-Even a slightly raised blood pressure above 120/80 to 140/90mmHg could be an indicator that your blood pressure is not totally under control and a warning sign to start taking steps to get the blood pressure lowered and more under control.
+A slightly raised blood pressure is above 120/80 to 140/90mmHg.
+It could be an indicator that your pressure is not totally under control and a warning sign to start taking steps to get the blood pressure lowered and more under control.

-You’re at an increased risk of high blood pressure if you are:
+You’re at an increased risk if you are:

 Lifestyle factors which can increase your risk of high blood pressure include: